botfatherio/botfather.io/src/content/guides/simple-agario-bot-tutorial.md

 #### Using browser javascript

-As shown on botfathers startpage we just have to find the HTML play button and click it using javascript.
+As shown on Botfather's startpage we just have to find the HTML play button and click it using javascript.
 If you known HTML (Hypertext Markup Language) this is straight forward for you: Just write a little javascript code snipped and execute it using the `Browser.executeJavascript` method.

 For newcomers this might be confusing: We're writing bot scripts in javascript and sending a javascript to the browser to execute it there (dafuq?).
 If you don't know HTML you might want to ignore this section, but look at the _Using image recognition_ instead.